PH-Tools/honeybee_grasshopper_ph/docs/content/contact/index.md

 - Operating System and version (Windows, Mac, etc)
 - Rhino version you are running
 - Ladybug Tools version you are running
+- PHPP version and language if exporing to PHPP
+- WUFI-Passive version if exporting to WUFI
 - Versions of any other relevant plugins you are using?

 **Screen Shots / Examples:**